Georg von Trapp

-Georg Ludwig Ritter von Trapp (4 April 1880 – 30 May 1947) was an officer in the Austro-Hungarian Navy who later became the patriarch of the Trapp Family Singers.
-Trapp was the most successful Austro-Hungarian submarine commander of World War I, sinking 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.
+Georg Ludwig Ritter von Trapp (4 April 1880 – 30 May 1947) was an officer in the Austro-Hungarian Navy who became the patriarch of the Trapp Family Singers.
+After their naturalisation as US citizens, the family name was changed to 'Trapp' without the 'von'.

+Trapp was the most successful Austro-Hungarian submarine commander of World War I, sinking 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing 12,641 tons.
+Trapp's accomplishments during World War I earned him numerous decorations, including the Military Order of Maria Theresa.

 His first wife Agathe Whitehead died of scarlet fever in 1922, leaving behind seven children.
-Trapp hired Maria Augusta Kutschera to tutor one of his daughters and married Maria in 1927.
-When he lost most of his wealth in the Great Depression, the family turned to singing as a way of earning a livelihood.
-Trapp declined a commission in the German Navy after the Anschluss and settled in the United States.
+Trapp hired Maria Augusta Kutschera to tutor one of his daughters and married her in 1927.
+He lost most of his wealth in the Great Depression, so the family turned to singing as a way of earning a livelihood.
+Trapp declined a commission in the German Navy after the Anschluss and emigrated with his family to the United States.

-Trapp's accomplishments during World War I earned him numerous decorations, including the Military Order of Maria Theresa.
-After his death in 1947, the family home in Stowe, Vermont, became a ski lodge, the Trapp Family Lodge.
-Maria von Trapp's 1949 memoir The Story of the Trapp Family Singers was adapted into the West German film The Trapp Family (1956), which served as the basis for the Rodgers and Hammerstein musical The Sound of Music (1959) and the film adaptation directed by Robert Wise (1965).
+After his death in 1947, the family home in Stowe, Vermont, became the Trapp Family Lodge.
+Maria von Trapp's 1949 memoir The Story of the Trapp Family Singers was adapted into the West German film The Trapp Family (1956), which served as the basis for the Rodgers and Hammerstein musical The Sound of Music (1959) and the 1965 film adaptation directed by Robert Wise.

 Early life

-Georg Ludwig Ritter von Trapp was born in Zara, Dalmatia, then a Crown Land of the Austro-Hungarian Empire (present-day Zadar, Croatia).
-His father, Fregattenkapitän August Johann Trapp, was a naval officer who had been elevated to the Austrian nobility as Ritter von Trapp when he was awarded the Order of the Iron Crown Third Class.
-Both his sons inherited this hereditary title of Ritter (Knight).
-August Ritter von Trapp died in 1884, when Georg was four.

-Trapp's mother was Hedwig Wepler.
-His older sister was the Austrian artist Hede von Trapp, and his brother Werner died in 1915 during World War I.
+Georg Ludwig Ritter von Trapp was born in Zara in the Kingdom of Dalmatia, then a crown land of the Austro-Hungarian Empire and now in Croatia.
+His father, Fregattenkapitän August Johann Trapp (1836-1884), was a naval officer, and his mother, Hedwig Wepler (1855-1911) had immigrated to the Adriatic Coast from the Grand Duchy of Hesse.
+His father had been raised to the Austrian nobility with the hereditary title of Ritter, upon being made a member of the Order of the Iron Crown; he died of typhoid fever in 1884 (aged forty-eight), when Georg was four.
+Trapp’s older sister was the Austrian artist Hede von Trapp, and his brother Werner died in 1915 during World War I.